fontforge/fontforge.github.io/en-US/downloads/mac.md

 2. drag and drop the new FontForge.app into `/Applications` and replace it
 3. start FontForge again

+### If things go wrong

+If you have any problems with installation or upgrading, ask for help on the [FontForge Users](/) mailing list.

 ## Advanced Configuration

 **The following steps are optional**